Experimental analysis of local searches for sparse reflexive generalized inverses: Introduction

 The generalized inverses constructed by the procedures have the following very nice features: they have block structure, i.e., they have all non-zero entries confined to a selected choice of columns (and, sometimes, also of rows), they are reflexive, they have a bounded number of non-zero entries, and they have 1-norm within a provable factor of the minimum 1-norm of generalized inverses with corresponding properties.

 Our goal in this paper is to develop and analyze through numerical experiments, the performance of local-search procedures based on the ideas presented in \cite{FampaLee2018ORL,XuFampaLee}, and to see how tight are the bounds presented for the 1-norms of the constructed matrices $H$, considering randomly generated input matrices $A$ with varied dimensions, ranks, and densities.
 We have implemented different local-search procedures for each case studied, more specifically, the cases where we construct ($i$) a reflexive generalized inverse, ($ii$) an ah-symmetric reflexive generalized inverse, and ($iii$) a symmetric reflexive generalized inverse.
-We propose and compare different methods for constructing an initial solution for the local searches and analyze the influence of the initialization on the results; interestingly, this turns out to be a rather difficult numerical task at large scale, even though in theory it is rather trivial.
-We propose local searches with updates performed with the best improvement (`BI') obtained in the neighborhood of the starting solution, and with updates performed with the first improvement (`FI') obtained.
+We propose a method for constructing an initial solution for the local searches; interestingly, this turns out to be a rather difficult numerical task at large scale, even though in theory it is rather trivial.
+We propose and compare local searches with updates performed with the best improvement (`BI') obtained in the neighborhood of the starting solution, and with updates performed with the first improvement (`FI') obtained.
 We analyze local searches that consider as the criterion for improvement, the increase in the absolute determinant of an $r\times r$ non-singular submatrix of the given rank-$r$ matrix $A$, which are based on theoretical results presented in \cite{FampaLee2018ORL,XuFampaLee}.
 These procedures are identified in the paper with the notation `det'.
 We also propose a local search that considers a more natural criterion for improvement, the decrease in the 1-norm of the constructed matrix $H$, and is identified with `norm'.
 Observing the behavior of these local searches leads us to combine the `det' with the `norm' searches.
 Aiming at reaching matrices with smaller norms, we apply hybrid procedures that perform local searches based on the decrease of the 1-norm of $H$, starting from the output of a local search based on the increase of the absolute determinant of the submatrix of $A$.